pytorch/torchchat/README.md

 torchchat is released under the [BSD 3 license](LICENSE).
 (Additional code in this distribution is covered by the MIT and Apache Open Source licenses.)
-However you may have other legal obligations that govern your use of content, such as the terms of service for third-party models.
+However, you may have other legal obligations that govern your use of content, such as the terms of service for third-party models.